goauthentik/authentik/website/developer-docs/blueprints/v1/tags.md

 If only a single argument is provided, its boolean representation will be returned for all normal modes and its negated boolean representation will be returned for all negated modes.

-Normally, it should be used to define complex conditions for the `conditions` attribute of a blueprint entry (see [the blueprint file structure](./structure.md)).
+Normally, it should be used to define complex conditions for use with an `!If` tag or for the `conditions` attribute of a blueprint entry (see [the blueprint file structure](./structure.md)).
 However, this is essentially just a boolean evaluator so it can be used everywhere a boolean representation is required.